 John N. Friedman

-Vascellaro Family Dean, The Thomas J. Watson School of International and Public Affairs, Briger Family Distinguished Professor of Economics and International and Public Affairs
+Vascellaro Family Dean, The Thomas J. Watson Jr. School of International and Public Affairs, Briger Family Distinguished Professor of Economics and International and Public Affairs

 Dean's Suite, 111 Thayer Street